Written Tales

 In the last article on poetic form, we looked at the Villanelle Poem.

-This week we’ll look at a flexible form that gives poets a lot of control over the emotion or stories they want to share through prose.
+This week, we’ll look at a flexible form that gives poets a lot of control over the emotions or stories they want to share through prose.
 The quatrain poem.
-To showcase the works created from these series, our writing member community will have the opportunity of being featured here and on our substack site.
+To showcase the works created from these series, our writing member community will have the opportunity to be featured here.

 To submit your prose from last week’s Villanelle introduction or this article, make sure to join our writing adventure to submit your poem.